Serbian cuisine: Pies

 Pies are very popular in Serbia.
 They are eaten either for breakfast, dinner, or as a snack.
 They are most commonly made with thin layers of phyllo dough.
 There are several methods of preparation and numerous types of fillings, both sweet and savory.
 Serbian pies are usually named after either the preparation method or the filling.

-One variety of pie that is not made with phyllo is the štrudla, which, in turn, isn't similar to strudel, but rather to a nut roll.
+One variety of pie that is not made with phyllo is the štrudla, which, in turn, is not similar to strudel, but rather to a nut roll.

 Sweets and desserts

 Sweets are served at the end of meals.
 Sweets and desserts enjoyed in Serbia typically include both Middle Eastern and European ones, as well as some authentically Serbian ones.
 Besides the ones mentioned here, pies with sweet fruit fillings are also common.